agronaziri/citizenship-case-study/README.md

 - Waiting periods account for the majority of total process time
 - Costs are concentrated in legal requirements and final approval
-- The most complex steps involve legal, financial, and cross-border processes
+- The most complex steps involve legal, financial and cross-border processes
 - Time and difficulty are not directly correlated
 - External dependencies (Kosovo) significantly increase process duration